Zayd1602/Zayd1602/README.md

   <ul>
     <li> 👨🏻‍🎓 A junior pursuing Electronics and Instrumentation Engineering from VIT Vellore.
     <li> 🧐 I love trying out new things.
     <li> 😇 I'm also interested in Finance, Investments and Politics (let's talk).
+    <li> 👻 I'm new to coding, so help me out.
   </ul>
 <h2></h2>
 <h3>Ping me! :speech_balloon:</h3>